kiranjagz/My-First-Angular2/README.md

     This launches the TypeScript compiler (tsc) to compile the application and wait for changes.
     It also starts the lite-server and launches the browser to run the application.

-    Tutorial used from the pluralsight, Begining with Angular2
+    Tutorial used from pluralsight, Begining with Angular2